qtop/qtop/docs/ci-sample-gates.md

 - Rendered qtop output, ANSI-stripped normalized output, SVG terminal screenshots, stderr, command lines, and `summary.json` are written under `artifacts/sample-gate/`, including for non-zero and timeout failures.
+- `stdout.ans` preserves ANSI colour sequences for human review.
+Run `make backend-colour-artifacts` when the desired result is specifically the five-backend coloured-output artifact set.
 - Each qtop subprocess receives an isolated `HOME` under its artifact directory, so log creation does not depend on a writable runner home.
 - CI uploads that artifact directory so reviewers can inspect the rendered